-DCM has many known and probably many unidentified causes (see see Causes of Dilated Cardiomyopathy).
+DCM has many known and probably many unidentified causes (see Table 2: Causes of Dilated Cardiomyopathy).
 The most common cause in temperate zones is diffuse coronary artery disease (CAD) with diffuse ischemic myopathy.
 More than 20 viruses can cause DCM; in temperate zones, coxsackievirus B is most common.
 In Central and South America, Chagas disease due to Trypanosoma cruzi is the most common infectious cause.
 DCM is becoming increasingly common among patients with HIV infection.
 Other causes include toxoplasmosis, thyrotoxicosis, and beriberi.
 Many toxic substances, particularly alcohol, various organic solvents, and certain chemotherapeutic drugs (eg, doxorubicin, trastuzumab), damage the heart.

 Sudden emotional stress and other hyperadrenergic states can trigger acute DCM that is typically reversible (as is that caused by prolonged episodes of tachycardia).
 An example is acute apical ballooning cardiomyopathy (takotsubo cardiomyopathy).
 In this disorder, usually the apex and occasionally other segments of the LV is affected, causing regional wall dysfunction and sometimes focal dilation (ballooning).

 Genetic factors play a role in 20 to 35% of cases; several genes and loci have been implicated.

 Symptoms and Signs